 I recently managed to convince Dr. Mani Sivasubramanian for an email interview and looks like we have got some deep insights from his vast experience, both on the professional and personal fronts.
 So friends, take 10 minutes out, grab a cup of coffee, and dive right in.
 There is some life-changing information out there:

 Q. Please tell us something about yourself.

-I’m a paediatric heart surgeon, fund raiser and writer.
+I’m a pediatric heart surgeon, fund-raiser, and writer.
 I treat children born with birth defects of the heart (congenital heart disease, or CHD).

 Q. You are a successful Pediatric Heart Surgeon.
 What got you interested in writing?

 I’ve always enjoyed writing.
 My early writing led to being recruited as Heart Disease Guide for About.com.
 One thing led to another, and soon I was writing books, articles, reports, and blogging extensively.
 Now my writing helps raise funds to sponsor operations for children from under-privileged families.